kevinbaross/custom_indexing_project/README.md

 ![Alternative Text](/Images/screenshot_1.png)

+Custom Index Tool Link:

+	As a user, once you open the App using the above link, start on the left side, to generate the custom index
-1. As a user, start on the left side and choose the minimum ESG scores compared to the benchmark
+	1. Choose the minimum ESG scores compared to the benchmark
+	2. Expand Filters with 'Show Filters' and choose the ESG Factors that you dislike (to fiter out)
+	3. Click the 'Apply Criteria' Button
-2. The tool will load and fetch data from API for all 500 companies.
+	4. The tool will load and fetch data from API for all 500 companies.
-3. After it loads, the user will see two graphs and a score comparison against the benchmark
-4. The tool is modular and ready to build additional functionality
+	5. After it loads, the user will see two graphs and a score comparison against the benchmark The tool is modular and ready to build additional functionality in the future.
 ---

 ## Results and Conclusions